gorse-io/docs/src/docs/quick-start.md

 ---
 # Quick Start

-This guide walks you through the quickest way to setup a recommender system for GitHub repositories.
+This guide walks you through the quickest way to setup a recommender system for GitHub repositories based on dataset from [GitRec](https://gitrec.gorse.io/).
 Make sure you have installed following softwares at the beginning:

 - [Docker](https://docs.docker.com/get-docker/), nodes will run in containers.
 - [Docker Compose](https://docs.docker.com/compose/install/), nodes will be orchestrated by Docker Compose.